agentrules-sh/agentrules/packages/cli/README.md

 ---

-## Publishing Presets
+## Publishing Rules

-Publish your preset to [agentrules.directory](https://agentrules.directory) to reach developers and get a profile showcasing your presets.
+Publish your rule to [agentrules.directory](https://agentrules.directory) to reach developers and get a profile showcasing your rules.

 ### `agentrules login`